David-Maisonave/MediaFileDuplicateFinder/README.md

 - *[Delete all duplicate files with lower resolution](https://github.com/David-Maisonave/MediaFileDuplicateFinder/wiki/1.-Features#Delete-duplicate-files-with-shorter-duration-lower-resolution).
 - *[Delete all duplicate files with shorter duration](https://github.com/David-Maisonave/MediaFileDuplicateFinder/wiki/1.-Features#Delete-duplicate-files-with-shorter-duration-lower-resolution).
 - Only delete files which match the filters.
   - In the original fork [0x90d/videoduplicatefinder](https://github.com/0x90d/videoduplicatefinder), all actions apply to filtered out items as well as viewable items.
-This makes it easy for a users to accedently delete 100's of files unintentionally.
+This makes it easy for a users to accidentally delete 100's of files unintentionally.
   - Media File Duplicate Finder does **NOT** delete files which are filtered out.
 What you see is what gets deleted.
 No hidden deletes!
 - Remember window size and location from last running instance.
   - On program startup, sets the window size and position from the previous running instance.